oslocyclotronlab/OCL_GEANT4/README.md

    according to the Geant4 configuration or it can be done explicitly via the third argument of the G4UIExecutive constructor (see exampleB4a.cc).

- C- HOW TO RUN
+### C- HOW TO RUN

     - Execute OCL in the 'interactive mode' with visualization:
         % ./OCL
       and type in the commands from run1.mac line by line:
-        Idle> /control/verbose 2
-        Idle> /tracking/verbose 1
+      	Idle> /control/execute run1.mac
         Idle> /run/beamOn 10
         Idle> ...
         Idle> exit